MidoriKami/XIVWiki/README.md

 # XIV Wiki
-Extremely simple plugin, only adds a single command **/wiki** which allows you to quickly open wikipages from linked items or context
+Extremely simple plugin, only adds a single command **/wiki** which allows you to quickly open wikipages from linked items or ingame context

 ### WIP - Upcoming Features